-2265; 2266; 3365; 3366; 4465; 4466 Special Topics In Philosophy 4 credits The study of a selected topic in the discipline.
+Offered in 2002-2003 and alternate years.
+4402 Introductory Quantum Mechanics 4 credits Origins of quantum theory, the Schroedinger equation, physical meaning of quantum mechanics, solutions of one-and three-dimensional problems.
+Prerequisites: Physics 2204, 2211.Offered in 2001-2002 and alternate years.
+4491, 4492 Physics Seminar 1 credit Study of advanced topics in physics, emphasizing each semester one matter of particular importance to contemporary physics.
+Students are required to present material relevant to the topic.
+2265; 2266; 3365; 3366; 4465; 4466 Special Topics In Physics 4 Credits The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
-2295; 2296; 3395; 3396; 4495; 4496 Internships in Philosophy 0 - 4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Philosophy 0 - 4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+2295; 2296; 3395; 3396; 4495; 4496 Internships In Physics 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
+2298; 2299; 3398; 3399; 4498; 4499 Independent Studies In Physics 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
-Physics Professor Pagonis (Department Chair); Assistant Professor Mian; Lecturer Stempel.
-Areas of particular teaching interest: Professor Pagonis: solid state physics, applications of microcomputers in the laboratory, archaeological dating; Professor Mian: non-linear optical properties; Instructor Stempel: science education.
-The Physics department is dedicated to providing students with the essential skills and knowledge to pursue a skile range of professional carcers.
-Alumni of the physics department have gone on to professional positions in private industry, engineering, the US Army, local software companies as well as graduate studies in physics.
-The physics degree is appropriate for further study in law, medicine, teaching, the social sciences, engineering, mathematics, computer science, and the natural sciences (physics, astronomy, biology, chemistry, geology, meteorology, oceanography).
-A large number of physics majors have been admitted to highly ranked universities to pursue graduate study in physics.
-Examples include the University of Maryland, University of Pennsylvania, College of William and Mary, Purdue University and Washington University at St. Louis.
-BASIC MAJOR:
+Political Science and International Studies Professors Neal and H. Smith (Department Chair); Associate Professor Leahy; Assistant Professor Franke; Adjunct Lecturer Zepp.
+Areas of particular teaching interest: Professor Smith: state and local governments, public administration, national and Maryland elections and campaigns; Professor Leahy: comparative politics of Western Europe, developing nations and communist nations, methodology of comparative politics; Professor Neal: judicial process, political theory, American political behavior; Professor Franke: security studies, international law, foreign policy.
+The curriculum in political science is directed towards an understanding of National and International Studies with particular emphasis on preparing students for the study of law, for graduate school, and for responsibilities in political, administrative, educational, and social fields.
+Opportunity is afforded to a limited number of students to participate in an off-campus program at the Washington Semester at The American University.
+BASIC MAJOR IN POLITICAL SCIENCE: